benny123tw/vite-jsp-demo/README.md

 - **vite-demo**: Contains the Vite project
     - **src**: Frontend source files

+## Profiles

+This project uses Spring profiles to manage environment-specific configurations.
+The available profiles are:

+- **dev**: For development environment.
+Uses `application-dev.properties`.
+- **prod**: For production environment.
+Uses `application-prod.properties`.
+- **default**: Fallback configuration.
+Uses `application.properties`.

+You can activate a profile by setting the `spring.profiles.active` environment variable.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue for any bugs or feature